gsinclair/whitestone/doc/attest.markdown

 ## `attest`, the test runner

-If you work in a project directory with your test files in a directory like `test` or `spec` and your library files in `lib`, then this test runner is for you.

-If you want to restrict a test run to those test files matching a certain pattern, then this test runner is for you.

-If you want to keep your test code free of `require` statements, then this test runner is for you.
-(Put them in `test/_setup.rb`, which will be auto-loaded.)
+`attest` is a test runner worth using for many reasons:

+* It knows that the code you're testing lives in `lib` and your test code lives in `test` (but both of these are configurable).
+* You can easily restrict the test files that are loaded and/or the tests that are run.
+* It loads common test code in `test/_setup.rb` before loading any test files.
+* It will produce a separate report on each test file if you wish.
-If you occasionally want to run a specific test file that's not in the normal test directory with all the others, then this test runner is for you.
+* You can run a specific test file that's not part of the test suite if you need to.
+In this case `test/_setup.rb` won't be loaded.

-From the help output (`attest -h`):

-    Usage:
+Here is the information from `attest -h`:

+    Usage examples:

-      attest                 (run all test files...)
-      attest topic           (...whose path contains 'topic')
+      attest                 (run all test files under 'test' dir) attest topic           (run only files whose path contains 'topic')

-      attest --list          (list the test files)
-      attest --example 2     (run example #2)
-      attest --test spec     (run tests from the 'spec' directory, not 'test') attest -t spec widget  (as above, but only filenames containing 'widget') attest -f etc/a.rb     (just run the one file; full path required)
+      attest --list          (list the test files and exit) attest --testdir spec  (run tests from the 'spec' directory, not 'test') attest -t spec widget  (as above, but only files whose path contains 'widget') attest -f etc/a.rb     (just run the one file; full path required) attest --filter simple (filter top-level tests by the given regex)

     Formal options:

     Commands
-          --example n                  Run example 'n' (1..5)
-      -f, --file file                  Run the specified file only (\_setup.rb won't be run)
-      -l, --list                       List the available test files and exit
+      -f, --file FILE         Run the specified file only (_setup.rb won't be run) -l, --list              List the available test files and exit

     Modifiers
-      -I d1,d2,...
-Add d1,d2,... to library path instead of 'lib'
-      -t, --test dir                   Specify the test directory --no-include                 Don't add any directory to library path
+      -e, --filter REGEX      Select top-level test(s) to run -I, --include DIR,...
+Add directories to library path instead of 'lib' -t, --testdir DIR       Specify the test directory (default 'test') --no-include        Don't add any directory to library path

     Running options
       -s, --separate          Run each test file separately

     Miscellaneous
-      -v                               Verbose
+      -v, --verbose
       -h, --help

+In most cases, you'd just run `attest`.
+If your tests live under `spec` instead of `test`, you'd run `attest -t spec`.
+Sometimes you want to focus on one test file, say `test/atoms/test_nucleus.rb`: run `attest nucleus`.
+A single test file may contain many top-level tests, though.
+If you want to narrow it down
+further: `attest -e display nucleus`.
+Finally, if you're working on some tests in `etc/scratch.rb` that are not in your test suite (not under `test`): `attest -f etc/scratch.rb`.

+Don't forget the `{testdir}/_setup.rb` file.
+It may usefully contain:

+* `require` statements common to all of your test cases
+* helper methods for testing
+* custom assertions

 ## Custom assertions